mbernste/mbernste.github.io/_posts/2022-04-10-functional_derivatives.md

 A review of partial derivatives, gradients, and directional derivatives
 -----------------------------------------------------------------------

 In this section, we will introduce a few important concepts in multivariate calculus: partial derivatives, gradients, and directional derivatives.
-Let, $f$ be a continuous, multivariate function:
+For the remainder of this section, we will consider a continous function $f$ that maps real-valued vectors $\mathcal{x} \in \mathbb{R}^n$ to real-numbers.
+That is,

 $$f: \mathbb{R}^n \rightarrow \mathbb{R}$$

-Now, let's get started.

 #### Partial derivatives